This page contains affiliate links. For more information please read my Disclosure Policy.

 This elegant pumpkin layer cake is two layers of fluffy pumpkin spice cake frosted with a vanilla mascarpone buttercream and decorated with Marzipan pumpkins and gold sprinkles.
 It’s a homemade showstopper perfect for your adult Halloween parties, or any autumn themed get together.

 When this time of year comes around, it’s pretty hard to resist that pumpkin bread craving.
-So when I was playing around with the idea of a sophisticated cake for the season, I knew capturing the essence of pumpkin bread in a light and tender cake was something that’d be well received by all my fellow foodies out there.
+So when I was playing around with the idea of a sophisticated cake for the season, I knew capturing the essence of pumpkin bread in a light and tender cake was something my fellow foodies would love.

 Ingredients